-I was curious to see what the filmmakers did with this story, because the original Dumbo from 1941 was a pretty short movie with a fairly simple plot, so the filmmakers definitely needed to add something here.
-Additionally, Dumbo really did not fly until almost the end of the story in the original movie.
-Fortunately, the filmmakers improved on this story, by adding more characters and giving back stories to them.
-To improve this story further, the filmmakers also adjusted the story so that we get to see Dumbo flying around much earlier.
+I was curious to see what the filmmakers would do with this story, because the original Dumbo from 1941 was a pretty short movie with a fairly simple plot, so the filmmakers definitely needed to add something here.
+Additionally, Dumbo did not fly until almost the end of the story in the original movie.
+Fortunately, the filmmakers improved on this story by adding more characters and fleshing out their backstories.
+The filmmakers also adjusted the story so that we got to see Dumbo flying around much earlier.
 I enjoyed seeing this new version of this classic story, but I really just liked the character of Dumbo.

-He never spoke (as the filmmakers tried to make a movie about a flying elephant as realistic as possible), but I still felt Dumbo’s story.
-Separated from his mother at an early age, Dumbo forms a bond with Holt’s two kids.
-He is a very special elephant, and clearly cares about the people around him that treat him right but, at the end of the day, he just wants to find his mother.
-I do not want to say anything more than that, I just enjoyed the improvements that the filmmakers made to Dumbo’s story (although I would have liked a bit more focus on that story).
+He never spoke—as the filmmakers tried to make a movie about a flying elephant as realistic as possible—but I still felt Dumbo’s story.
+Separated from his mother at an early age, Dumbo formed a bond with Holt’s two kids.
+He was a very special elephant, and he clearly cared about the people around him that treated him right, but at the end of the day, he just wanted to find his mother.
+I do not want to say much more than that, I just enjoyed the improvements that the filmmakers made to Dumbo’s story.

 Pro: The Kids (-3pts)

 This was an area of the movie that I thought needed a lot more attention.
 The two kids in this movie were treated as a bit of an afterthought.
-Holt’s son (played by Finley Hobbins) contributed absolutely nothing to this story and got absolutely no character development.
+Holt’s son (Finley Hobbins) contributed absolutely nothing to this story and he got absolutely no character development.
 He was just kind of “around”.
-Holt’s daughter (played by Nico Parker) was developed far more than her brother, but that is not exactly saying much.
+Holt’s daughter (Nico Parker) was developed far more than her brother, but that is not exactly saying much.

-She wanted to do more with her life than be an entertainer, but her storyline went absolutely nowhere.
+Holt’s daughter wanted to do more with her life than be an entertainer, but her storyline went absolutely nowhere.
 Her story ended up going more toward her being an entertainer than anything else, which made her whole storyline feel pointless and underdeveloped.
-These two characters were supposed to be what kids in the audience could to relate to.
-Unfortunately, the filmmakers did not do anything with Holt’s son, and Holt’s daughter got some development, but it was handled poorly.
-Both characters could have been taken out of the movie entirely and the story would not have changed much.
-I did not care about either of these characters and I do not think many kids in the audience will disagree (but I will be honest, I am not a child so could be wrong there).
+These two characters were supposed to be what kids in the audience could relate to.
+Unfortunately, both characters could have been taken out of the movie entirely and the story would not have changed much.
+I did not care about either of these characters and I do not think many kids in the audience will disagree—although I am obviously not a child, so I could be wrong there.

 Pro: Holt & Colette (+4pts)

-At first I thought this relationship was going to feel like a forced romance between the characters.
-It kind of was, but I enjoyed the two characters’ stories individually and ended up buying into their romance.
-Holt is a veteran without an arm, without a wife, and trying to provide for his two children.
-Colette is a trapeze artist, stuck working for a man who cares very little for her well-being.
-The two formed a bond through their shared experience and, while it felt a little forced (just because there are two single characters of opposite genders, that does not mean there has to be romantic tension), I still bought into it to an extent.
+At first I thought this relationship was going to feel like a forced romance between the two characters.
+It kind of was, but I enjoyed the two characters’ stories individually and I ended up buying into their romance.
+Holt was a veteran without an arm, without a wife, and who was trying to provide for his two children.
+Colette was a trapeze artist, stuck working for a man who cared very little for her or her well-being.
+The two formed a bond through their shared experience, and while it felt a little forced—just because there are two single characters of opposite genders, that does not mean there has to be a romance—I still bought into it to an extent.
 Could the filmmakers have done a better job at making this feel natural?
 Sure, but I still enjoyed it for what it was.

 Con: V. A. Vandevere (-4pts)

-I never like an underdeveloped, typical antagonist and that is exactly what V. A. Vandevere was.
-Imagine a character who only wants money and success, and will stop at nothing to get it.
+I never like an underdeveloped, typical antagonist and that was exactly what V. A. Vandevere (Michael Keaton) was.
+Imagine a character who only wants money and success, and who will stop at nothing to get it.
 Imagine a character who does not hesitate to use people loyal to him if it means getting him closer to what he wants.
-Take the most stereotypical version of the character that I just described and you have V. A. Vandevere.
+Take the most stereotypical version of that character and you have V. A. Vandevere.
 He was just a bland, one-dimensional antagonist that was given a bit of personality due to the great actor in the role.
 Unfortunately, Michael Keaton’s performance alone was not enough to make this character good.

 Pro: Max Medici (+3pts)

 This was a character that I thought the filmmakers handled well.
 Having seen the original movie when I was a kid, I expected the filmmakers to go in a certain direction when it came to this character.
-However I was pleasantly surprised to see that Max Medici has a lot more heart than I expected, and Danny DeVito did a good job of making me connect with the character.
-I honestly think that this he went through more growth than any other character, but unfortunately the filmmakers did not give him enough focus.
+However, I was pleasantly surprised to see that Max Medici had a lot more heart than I expected the character would, and Danny DeVito did a good job of making me connect with him.
+I honestly think that he went through more growth than any other character in the movie, but the filmmakers unfortunately did not give that growth much focus.